questdb/c-questdb-client/BUILD.md

 $ (cd build && make)
 ```

+### Windows

+The project should compile with Visual Studio 2017 and newer.
+It should
+also work with MinGW-w64.

+Building on Windows is usually easier done through an IDE.

+### IDEs

+Open Visual Studio 2017 or CLion and import as CMake project.
+Visual Studio Code should also work well provided you have the "C/C++",
+"CMake Tools" and "CMake Test Explorer" extensions installed.

 ## Build outputs

-The build will generate libraries compiled to `.build/`.
+The build will generate libraries compiled to `.build/`
+(or your otherwise selected build directory).

 You will find one dynamic library and depending on
 the operating system either one or two static libraries.